urnathan/libcody/README.md

 `MODULE-REPO`

 A PATHNAME response is expected.
 The `$pathname` may be an empty word, which is equivalent to `.`.
+When the response is a relative pathname, it must be relative to the client's current working directory (which might be a process on a different host to the server).
+You may set the repository to `/`, if you with to use paths relative to the root directory.

 #### Exporting

 A compilation of a module interface, partition or header unit can inform the builder with:

-`MODULE-EXPORT $module`
+`MODULE-EXPORT $module [$flags]`

 This will result in a PATHNAME response naming the Compiled Module Interface pathname to write.

 The `MODULE-EXPORT` request does not indicate the module has been successfully compiled.
 At most one `MODULE-EXPORT` is to be made, and